pagekit/docs/troubleshooting.md

 ## System requirements

-Check if your webserver meets the system requirements mentioned in the [Quickstart chapter](quickstart.md).
+Check, if your webserver meets the system requirements mentioned in the [Quickstart chapter](quickstart.md).

 ## Clear Cache

-If outdated data stored in the cache causes unexpected behavior, clearing the Cache will fix these issues.
+If outdated data stored in the cache causes unexpected behavior, clearing the cache will fix these issues.

 - **From the browser**: Go to the *Settings* screen and click on the *Clear Cache* button.
 - **From the command line**: You can also clear the cache with Pagekit's command line interface.
-Open terminal and change to the Pagekit folder, then run `./pagekit clear-cache`
+Open terminal and change to the Pagekit folder, then run `./pagekit clear-cache`.

 ## System Information

 A lot of times when an error occurs, you will have to retrieve more information about the system environment Pagekit runs on.
-Pagekit offers you this information in the Control Panel, just go to *Settings > Info*.
+Pagekit offers this information in the Control Panel, just go to *Settings > Info*.

 | Menu | Description |
 |------|-------------|